What's the difference between live resin and distillate?

 Is live resin or distillate more potent?

-Due to the distinct processes that distillates and live resin undergo in their creation, the resulting products are unique in their potencies.
+Due to the distinct processes that distillates and live resin undergo, the resulting products are unique in their potencies.

-To be clear, both of these concentrates are highly potent to satisfy even the most experienced cannabis users.
+To be clear, both of these concentrates are usually highly potent, unless one is consuming a wellness live resin product.
 Appropriate use and serving size depend on several factors, including experience level and tolerance.

 How can you choose between live resin and distillate?